Contents of this chapter

 The easiest way to mitigate against infringement is to provide content as a service and update it frequently, so that no single copy has much value.
 Thus, a side benefit of O’Reilly’s turn to an online-first strategy in the 2010 decade was to create a bulwark against copying.
 In contrast to our earlier principle, I don’t believe that freedom from DRM was considered during the move to our online strategy.

-Several impacts of computing and networking on society in the early 2000s became evident to those that followed technology.
+Several impacts of computing and networking on society in the early 2000s became evident to those who followed technology.
 We saw entire fields transformed or eliminated, and jobs with them.
 I could tell that automation would eliminate more and more jobs in manufacturing, construction, and other fields that would seem protected from the Internet.
 I started talking to friends and colleagues about the unhappiness this could cause, expressing concern over the role I might be playing by making the technologies easier to use.

 It turned out that I myself fell victim to these trends.
 My magic touch for finding topics and signing authors abandoned me as Internet usage unfolded throughout programming.
 And although the 2000s and early 2010 decade presented many gratifying opportunities of which I can boast, I constantly felt pursued by the gremlins of doubt, depression, and distrusting my basic competency.